Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-mSo3tH9ZLR0.md

     - "technology/unreal-engine"
 ---
 # [February 16th, 2021 Livestream](../2021-02-16.md)
-## Q&A: Are you epecting a more stable release of the Engine Upgrade due to increased QA for Update 4?
+## Q&A: Are you expecting a more stable release of the Engine Upgrade due to increased QA for Update 4?
 https://www.youtube.com/watch?v=mSo3tH9ZLR0

 ### Topics